-At The Physical Therapy Center of Ocean Springs & Biloxi we take pride in the quality of our work.
+At Physical Therapy Center of Ocean Springs Biloxi Gulfport, we take pride in the quality of our work.
 All of our staff members are trained professionals, and are here to help you recover during a difficult time.
 Here are just a few things you should know about the expertise of our clinicians who are committed to providing quality care and treatment:

 Doug graduated from Ohio University School of Physical Therapy in 1989, and moved to the Mississippi Gulf Coast later that same year.
 Shortly after moving to the Gulf Coast, he entered and successfully completed an 18-month post-graduate Manual Physical Therapy Residency Program in 1991.
 In 1996 he completed testing to become board a Board Certified Orthopedic Specialist.
 Since achieving that designation, he has successfully recertified twice and holds the certification as Board Certified Orthopedic Specialist until 2026.
 Doug is one of only 16 Board Certified Specialists practicing in the State of Mississippi.